M. A. Kidder

 Only this time, is the drunkard's cryMary A. Kidder (Author)English3

-Pressing onward looking upwardMary Ann Kidder (Author)3
+Pressing onward looking upwardMary A. Kidder (Author)3

 Read, for the Bible's cheerful pageMary A. Kidder (Author)2

-Sag bruder wohin willst du gehenMary A. Kidder (Author)German1
+Sag Bruder wohin willst du gehenMary A. Kidder (Author)German1

 Shall we meet no more to partMary Ann Kidder (Author)3